PMGY’s volunteer in Bali programs are based in the centre of Tabanan, a picturesque but lively traditional city.

 Once we arrive at Gili T around 11am, you’ll have an opportunity to drop off your bags, and collect your push-bike before we head to a local restaurant for a buffet lunch.
 You’ve then got a couple of hours free to explore the island and admire the bright blue waters of the ocean that surround you before your afternoon activity.

-We hope you’re not too full from lunch as it’s now time for your cooking class!
-Learning to cook is a great way to learn a bit about the local tastes and exotic cuisine – something not to miss out on!
-After cooking and munching, the evening is yours!
-You may choose to accompany your team leader to the East Coast of the island to watch the famous Gilis sunset, or return back to the hostel for some rest before a enjoy the island’s evening entertainment!
+We hope you’re not too full from lunch as it’s now time for some activities with the group!
+Join in for a game of pool, mini golf or darts.
+After these activities, the evening is yours!
+You may choose to accompany your team leader to the East Coast of the island to watch the famous Gilis sunset, or return back to the hostel for some rest before enjoying the island’s evening entertainment!

 DAY TWO - SNORKELLING AND FREE TIME